6 Ways to Boost Holiday Book Sales

 Ahead are six ways to market your book for the holidays, and it’s never too late for authors to take advantage of the extra holiday selling.

 - Gift guides.
-Many magazines, newspapers, online outlets and other media publish gift guides or prepare “best holiday gifts” lists.
-Although many print magazines look for gift guide recommendations in August, there are still many options closer to the holidays.
-Short-response media such as newspapers, online publications, online versions of TV shows (i.e., today.com) will take pitches for gift guide coverage up to just a few weeks, or even less, before the major holidays.
-If you don’t have an author publicist it’s not difficult to visit media outlet websites and collect email addresses and names.
-Start contacting media now to put your book on holiday coverage radars and create a path for exposure, and continue to ramp up efforts throughout the Fall.
+Many magazines, newspapers, online outlets, and other media publish gift guides or prepare best-holiday-gift lists.
+Although print magazines look for gift guide recommendations in August, there are still many options closer to the holidays.
+Short-lead media such as newspapers, online publications, online versions of TV shows (i.e., today.com) will take pitches for gift guide coverage up to just a few weeks, or even less, before the major holidays.
+If you don’t have an author publicist, it’s not difficult to visit media outlet websites and collect email addresses and names.
+Start contacting media now to put your book on holiday coverage radars and create a path for exposure, and continue to ramp up efforts throughout the season.

 - Be charitable.
-In your promotional efforts, announce that a percentage of sales will go to a charity you identify.
-Some people are skeptical that people actually follow through on giving a percentage of sales, so make it known that you’ll post a copy of the check you send after the holidays, or will post the thank you letter you receive from the charity.
+In your book promotion efforts, announce that a percentage of sales will go to a charity you identify.
+Some people are skeptical that people follow through on giving a portion of sales, so make it known that you’ll post a copy of the check you send after the holidays, or will post the thank you letter you receive from the charity.

 - Try something crazy.
 Why not take a shot with something creative?
-Send a few copies of your book, or perhaps even 10 copies, to distributors for stores such as WalMart, Hallmark, etc. or send directly to independent bookstores.
-Simply include a note saying they are welcome to give the books to their own charity or to members of their staff.
-You never know, this just might get the attention of the right person who then might want to distribute or carry your book!
+Send a few copies of your book, or perhaps even ten copies, to distributors for stores such as WalMart, Hallmark, etc. or send directly to independent bookstores.
+Include a note saying they are welcome to give the books to their charity or members of their staff.
+You never know, this might get the attention of the right person who then might want to distribute or carry your book.

 - Send out some good mojo.
 If your book is a good fit, send a few copies to jails and prisons in your area as donations to their libraries.
 Paying it forward can never be a bad thing.